Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 Pro tip: Florence has plenty of luggage storage options scattered across the city, just choose one that’s convenient for getting to your accommodation later.
 Trust me, dragging suitcases over cobblestones is a full-body workout you didn’t sign up for.

 We found ourselves right in the heart of the city at Piazza della Repubblica, one of Florence’s most stunning squares.
-Lined with elegant cafés and historic buildings, it’s undeniably photogenic.
+It's lined with elegant cafés and historic buildings and is definitely a photogenic place.
+It gives you the old carnival vibes.

-That said, budget travellers, beware.
-The cafés here are classic tourist traps.
+Tip: As pretty as the eateries are in this square, The cafés here are classic tourist traps.
 Gorgeous?
 Yes.
 Wallet-friendly?
 Not really.
 It’s a lovely place to soak in the vibe, snap photos, and move on.
+That's what we did!

 Important Duomo Tips: